tweedegolf/storage-abstraction/README.md

 selectBucket(name: string | null): Promise<void>;
 ```

-Select a or another bucket for storing files, the bucket will be created automatically if it doesn't exist.
+Selects a or another bucket for storing files, the bucket will be created automatically if it doesn't exist.
 If you pass `null` the currently selected bucket will be deselected.

 ### clearBucket